DavidRolfs/csharp-weekone/README.md

 * Once downloaded enter dnx kestrel into your teminal.
 * Open web browser of your choice and go to http://localhost:5004/ to view root page.

+## Specs

+* User can see all contacts on Root page.
+* Link to form on Root page.
+* Submit form and get sent to a confirmation page.
+* Can click on Contact name and view their information.
+* Clear all button on Root page.

 ## Known Bugs
 none